vitessio/website/content/en/docs/13.0/contributing/reference/sample-first-issue.md

 	}
 }
 ```
-We can commit this change, and now focus on fixing the issue.
+We can commit this change or amend the previous one, and now focus on fixing the issue.

 By looking at the code, we can immediately find that the issue is with the code that checks for a letter when we are scanning a number -